oracle-livelabs/apex/object-storage-workflow/5-upload-file/upload-file.md

 ## Introduction

-In this lab, you will create new APEX pages to view task(s) **Initiated by Me** and **My Approvals**.
-You will run an SQL script to create 3 sample users to represent the project leads in our dataset and to be used in testing.
-Finally we will use PL/SQL to call our previously created OCI bucket URL, and upload a file into it.
+In this lab, you will create new APEX pages to view task(s) and implement the upload procedure.

 Estimated Time: 10 minutes